halixness/visgator/README.md

         bboxes = [bbox for _, bbox in batch] return Batch(samples), BBoxes.from_bboxes(bboxes)
 ```
-A `visgator.datasets.refcocog._generator.Generator` (in this case specific to the RefCOCOg dataset) is a module dedacted to the extraction of SceneGraphs from each image caption, written to an annotation file to use at training time.
+A `visgator.datasets.refcocog._generator.Generator` (in this case specific to the RefCOCOg dataset) is a module dedicated to the extraction of SceneGraphs from each image caption, written to an annotation file to use at training time.
 ```
   def generate(self) -> None:
       split_samples = get_preprocessed_samples(